United States - Things to Do in United States in October

 What to Pack

-SPF 30+ sunscreen still necessary - UV index of 4 combined with reflection off colorful leaves can cause unexpected burns
+SPF 30+ sunscreen - UV index of 4 plus reflection from colorful foliage can cause unexpected sunburn

-Portable phone charger - shorter daylight hours mean more reliance on phone flashlights and GPS in earlier darkness
+Portable phone charger - shorter daylight hours mean more camera and GPS usage draining batteries faster

 Insider Knowledge